jrnd-io/jr/Readme.md

 First thing to do is to create a Kafka cluster and relative kafka.properties file.
 The easiest way to do that is to use [Confluent Cloud]("https://confluent.cloud/").

-Here we document two different ways of doing that.
-Choose the one you prefer!
+Here we document three different ways of doing that.
+Choose the one that fits you better!

 ### 1. Confluent Cloud and downloading the config file